European shares gain on surprise rise in China’s exports

 Some disappointing earnings forecasts also cast a shadow, with Air France dipping more than 3 per cent as it predicted operating losses would widen “significantly” in the April-June quarter, with 95 per cent of flights expected to remain grounded.

-Aer Lingus-owner IAG fell around 3 per cent after it warned that passenger demand would not return to previous levels until 2023, and it would seek to defer deliveries of 68 aircraft.
+Aer Lingus owner IAG fell about 3 per cent after it warned that passenger demand would not return to previous levels until 2023, and it would seek to defer deliveries of 68 aircraft.

 Spanish telecoms company Telefonica fell after it withdrew its 2020 financial guidance and reported a sharp fall in first-quarter net profit.